jfainberg/jfainberg.github.io/_includes/content.markdown

 I am a PhD student within the [ILCC] and [CSTR] institutes of the [School of Informatics] at the [University of Edinburgh].
 My supervisors are [Steve Renals] and [Peter Bell].

-In the summer of 2018 I was an intern with [Bloomberg].
-Previously I completed an internship with [Sonos] under the supervision of [Daniele Giacobello], and I was part of team [Edina](https://developer.amazon.com/alexaprize/challenges/past-challenges/2017/edina) in the [Amazon Alexa Prize](https://developer.amazon.com/alexaprize).
-The data we collected is available as the [Self-dialogue Corpus](https://github.com/jfainberg/self_dialogue_corpus).
-I had a small role in the [CitySounds] project.

-My main research interests include

-- *automatic speech recognition*: acoustic model adaptation in various acoustic and linguistic conditions;
-- *computational auditory scene analysis*: sound source localisation and separation inspired by the human auditory system; and
-- *music information retrieval*: inference from audio such as genres, instrument detection, etc., skills which are typically effortless to humans.
+I'm currently working on acoustic models for automatic speech recognition, but I'm also keenly interested in other aspects of audio processing (music information retrieval) or human perception (computational auditory scene analysis).
+In my spare time I play piano, or more recently I'm trying to learn to play clarinet.

 ### Past
+- Interned at [Bloomberg]
+- Interned at [Sonos] in the Advanced Technology team, supervised by [Daniele Giacobello]
+- Collected the [Self-dialogue Corpus] as part of team [Edina] in the [Amazon Alexa Prize]
+- Built a [sound shredder](https://www.research.ed.ac.uk/portal/files/70005023/citysounds_overview_v1.3.pdf) for the [CitySounds] project
+- Helped build a Norwegian speech synthesis voice for [Cereproc]
+- TA for [Automatic Speech Recognition] and marker for [Machine Learning Practical]
+- Theatre consultant for [Charcoalblue], advising on audiovisual and acoustics design
+- Software tester and mechanic for the stage technology company [Visual act]

-- MSc Artificial Intelligence, [University of Edinburgh], 2015
+- MSc Artificial Intelligence, [University of Edinburgh]
-- BMus Music & Sound Recording (Tonmeister), [IoSR], [University of Surrey], 2014
+- BMus Music & Sound Recording (Tonmeister), [IoSR], [University of Surrey]
-- Various modules: calculus, linear algebra, electromagnetism and introductory psychology, [University of Oslo], 2010
+- Various modules: calculus, linear algebra, electromagnetism and psychology, [University of Oslo]

-I have worked as a theatre consultant for [Charcoalblue], advising on all aspects of audiovisual and acoustics design; and as a software tester and mechanic for the stage technology company [Visual act].

 ### Publications
 - J. Fainberg, O. Klejch, S. Renals, P. Bell, ["Lattice-based lightly-supervised acoustic model training"](https://arxiv.org/pdf/1905.13150.pdf), Submitted to Interspeech 2019